Phước Thành province: Geography

-Phuoc Thanh Province has an area of 1,300 km².
+Phuoc Thanh Province had an area of 1,300 km².

 Natural geography

-Phuoc Thanh's land is mostly plains, forests and fruit gardens, with no high mountains.
-The main river of the province is the Be River (a tributary of the Dong Nai River), from Binh Long and Phuoc Long flowing in the North-South direction, to An Linh flowing in the Northeast-Southwest direction and having a tributary, the Giai River.
-Next is the Dong Nai River, flowing close to the border with Long Khanh and Bien Hoa in the South.
-In addition, the province also has other significant rivers and streams such as Da Sa Mach, Rach Rat, Lach Be stream, Ma Da stream, Ram stream, Trong stream, Tien stream, etc.
+Phuoc Thanh's land was mostly plains, forests and fruit gardens, with no high mountains.
+The main river of the province was the Be River (a tributary of the Dong Nai River), from Binh Long and Phuoc Long flowing in the North-South direction, to An Linh flowing in the Northeast-Southwest direction and having a tributary, the Giai River.
+Next was the Dong Nai River, flowing close to the border with Long Khanh and Bien Hoa in the South.
+In addition, the province also had other significant rivers and streams such as Da Sa Mach, Rach Rat, Lach Be stream, Ma Da stream, Ram stream, Trong stream, Tien stream, etc.

-The climate of the province is hot and humid and is also divided into two seasons: the dry season from October to April, the rainy season from May to October.
-Two inter-provincial roads No. 1 and 16 connect Phuoc Thanh with neighboring provinces.
+The climate of the province was hot and humid and was divided into two seasons: the dry season from October to April, the rainy season from May to October.
+Two inter-provincial roads No. 1 and 16 connected Phuoc Thanh with neighboring provinces.

 Administration

-Phuoc Thanh province has 3 districts: Phu Giao, Tan Uyen, Hieu Liem.
+Phuoc Thanh province had 3 districts: Phu Giao, Tan Uyen, Hieu Liem.

 History

 On January 23, 1959, the President of the Republic of Vietnam issued Decree No. 25-NV on the establishment of Phuoc Thanh province on the basis of Tan Uyen district, Bien Hoa province; a part of Binh Duong province; a part of the southern Bunard of Phuoc Long province and the Ta Lai area of Long Khanh province.

-Phuoc Thanh provincial capital is located in Phuoc Vinh.
-Phuoc Thanh has two airports in Phuoc Vinh provincial capital and near the Da Sa Mach river.
-Phuoc Thanh province has 3 districts:
+Phuoc Thanh provincial capital was Phuoc Vinh.
+Phuoc Thanh had two airports in Phuoc Vinh provincial capital and near the Da Sa Mach river.
+Phuoc Thanh province had 3 districts: